About Us

 Our floors are yellow, as we believe cheese is fun and we want to have fun making and showcasing it.
 Our stunning logos, designs and labels were created by Mark Harley at Design by Athlete and together with Topher, they developed and created our signature gold packaging, made from renewable plant materials, to reflect everything else we are doing.

 As we began to trade, we sold exclusively at Carriageworks Markets on Saturdays, retailing both our 250g packs of cheese for people to purchase to take home and grilled the cheese at our stall, serving it with robust olive oil, sea salt, Aleppo pepper and lemon.
-This is was how we liked to serve it, but over the time we got creative with other market vendors’ products to highlight the flavour, taste, and versatility of our Jersey Cheese.
+This is how we liked to serve it, but over the time we got creative with other market vendors’ products to highlight the flavour, taste, and versatility of our Jersey Cheese.

 Since beginning, we have increased our product range to include fresh curds and yoghurt and have now grown to have an amazing group of stockists in Sydney and Australia wide.
 Aiming for continued growth, we are working closely with the farm to produce more and hope to begin ageing cheese in-site soon.